Tushar-Pillay/certifications-and-courses/Tableau/README.md

 # 📊Tableau Guided Project Certificates

 This folder contains **certificates for Tableau guided projects** completed as part of hands-on learning.
-All detailed project descriptions and certificate information are maintained within the Projects folder
+Detailed project descriptions and certificate information are provided alongside each certificate and maintained within the Projects folder.